How to File a Car Insurance Claim: Step-by-Step Guide for 2026

 When to File Your Claim

 Report your accident to your insurance company as soon as possible, ideally within 24 hours.
 Most policies require prompt notification, and delays can jeopardize your coverage.
 Even if you're not at fault, contact your own insurer—they can guide you through the process and may pursue reimbursement from the at-fault driver's insurance company through subrogation.
-Learn about how claim frequency affects your rates before deciding whether to file.
+Think carefully before filing for minor damage—learn about how claim frequency affects your rates before picking up the phone.

 How to File: Phone, Online, or App